in

 Linzess is too costly.
 A monthly dose of Linzess costs about USD $500 or more.
 Other laxatives are more than 100 times cheaper than Linzess.

-Table summarizing Pros and Cons of Linaclotide:
+Table Summarizing the Pros and Cons of Taking Linzess:

 Linzess Pros